Best cabins to book for an Alaska cruise

 Light rail

-Seattle’s light rail system connects the airport to downtown, and tickets cost between $2.25 and $3.25 depending on how far you ride.
+Seattle’s light rail system connects the airport to downtown, and tickets cost around $3.25.

-Trains depart every day of the week, leaving every 6 to 15 minutes from 5AM to 1AM (12AM on Sundays).
-This makes the light rail a convenient and cheap way to reach downtown from the airport.
+Trains depart every day of the week, making the light rail a convenient and cheap way to reach downtown from the airport.

 Please note that the light rail does not correct directly to the Pier 91 cruise terminal.
 Therefore, it’s better used for those travelers arriving the day before their cruise en route to a hotel in downtown Seattle.